MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-javascript.md

 #### [JavaScript with API key](#tab/javascript-key)

-1. To use the service key for authentication, you can create the `index.js` file with the following JavaScript module:
+1. Create the `index.js` file with the following code:

     ```nodejs
     import { AzureOpenAI } from "openai";